shreekumar3d/soib_2023/cloud_helpers/README.md

     total size is 474,025,505  speedup is 1.00 rsync error: some files/attrs were not transferred (see previous errors) (code 23) at main.c(1338) [sender=3.2.7]

+Install required packages on the head node (from local machine):

+    $ ./do-head-node-setup.sh

 # Allocating compute nodes